Protestantism: Denominations

-Some do not consider any branch or denomination of Christianity that did not emerge directly during the Protestant Reformation to be Protestant, and adhere to a strict definition of Protestant branches in contrast to a broad definition.
+Historically speaking however, Protestantism does not include any branch/denomination of Christianity that did not emerge during the Protestant Reformation.
 This definition considers denominations, particularly Non-Denominationalism to be part of a "Post-Protestant/Post-Denominational" culture, or simply an unrelated offshoot of Protestantism.
-This is due to a multitude of reasons such as the Protestant Reformation ending centuries before many of the offshoot denominations or unaffiliated churches found today (this would include Pentecostalism, Seventh-day Adventism, Non-denominational Christianity and more).
-Therefore, said branches of Christianity do not share historical heritage to how Protestantism began.
-Furthermore, they differ on multiple key points of theology that historical/confessional Protestant denominations adhered to, such as the importance of the sacraments and their efficacy, and denominations which came after the Protestant Reformation (most of said denominations are closer to Restorationism) lacking official creeds and confessions which defined the doctrines of Protestant denominations.
-Thus, a strict and historical definition of Protestantism would only include branches such as Lutheranism, Anglicanism, Calvinist/Reformed which includes denominations such as Presbyterianism and Continental Reformed, Methodism, Congregationalism, and Baptist.
+This is due to a multitude of reasons such as the Protestant Reformation ending centuries before many of the offshoot denominations or unaffiliated churches found today (including Pentecostalism, Seventh-day Adventism, non-denominational Christianity, and more).
+These branches of Christianity do not share historical heritage to the beginnings of Protestantism.
+Furthermore, they differ on multiple key points of theology of historical/confessional Protestant denominations (such as the importance and efficacy of the sacraments), and denominations which came after the Protestant Reformation (most of which are closer to Restorationism) lack the official creeds and confessions that defined the doctrines of the historic Protestant denominations.
+This stricter definition of Protestantism includes only branches such as Lutheranism, Anglicanism, and Calvinist/Reformed, the latter of which includes denominations such as Presbyterianism and Continental Reformed, Methodism, Congregationalism, and Baptist.

 Protestants reject the Catholic Church's doctrine that it is the one true church, with some teaching belief in the invisible church, which consists of all who profess faith in Jesus Christ.
 The Lutheran Church traditionally sees itself as the "main trunk of the historical Christian Tree" founded by Christ and the Apostles, holding that during the Reformation, the Church of Rome fell away.
 Individual denominations also have formed over very subtle theological differences.
 Other denominations are simply regional or ethnic expressions of the same beliefs.
 Because the five solas are the main tenets of the Protestant faith, non-denominational groups and organizations are also considered Protestant.